Deferred payment and instalment scheme

 Self-employed persons and businesses that have customs credit, daily settlements or credit for the one-off registration tax may only apply for deferred payment once for a 1 month claim/one period of up to 4 months if they want to continue the credit arrangement.
 The same applies to those who are voluntarily registered as liable for excise duties.

 The deferred payment scheme is an addition to the normal application for payment deferrals we offer.
 If you’ve already entered into a payment agreement with us, and your financial situation has significantly worsened, we ask that you contact the executive officer handling your case and ask for the agreement to be changed.

 The purpose of the scheme is to make it easier and more flexible to get a deferral as a result of the coronavirus situation.

 You may not apply for a payment deferral for:

 - withholding tax and deductible tax, as well as relevant liability claims

 - artist tax

-- claims assessed use of summary joint assessment.
+- claims assessed in a summary joint assessment

 - excise duties that fall due at the same time as the obligation to pay excise duties arises, for example registration transfer fees and one-off registration tax

 - customs fees and duties that fall due at the same time as the obligation to pay customs duties arises, for example upon import of goods

 - compensation claims